What is FICA Tax: Everything You Need to Know

 - And the end of the calendar year, you could receive a refund on your tax return if the amount that you paid in Social Security tax for the year was higher than what is required.

 - For the 1.45 percent Medicare tax, there is no cap on wages.
 As we already discussed earlier in the article, you will actually be paying an extra Medicare surtax of 0.9 percent if you make more than $200,000 in one year.

 Need additional information related to FICA taxes?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.